architolk/fm-synth/doc/OSC-menu.md

 You select the particular operator, by pressing the corresponding dial.
 This is made visible on the bottom screen.

 When you click on the output-dial, you enter "rate" mode and in this mode, you can change the rate values for any of the operator envelopes.
 You can change the rate for all operators at the same time, by turning the output-dial.

+(Because we don't use op-1 to op-6 dial in "rate" mode, maybe we can use this to change range and velocity??)

 ![](Envelope.png)